JuliaStellarDynamics/OrbitalElements.jl/README.md

 ```
 <sup><sub>*No need for the* `--project=/path/to/my_env` *option here anyway!*</sub></sup>

-It will erase all the packages which are not known in any of your "active" (i.e., for which the Manifest.toml file is reachable) project/environments, in particular `AstroBasis`.
+It will erase all the packages which are not known in any of your "active" (i.e., for which the Manifest.toml file is reachable) project/environments, in particular `OrbitalElements`.

 ---
 ## Authors